memsql/SingleStoreNETConnector/docs/content/overview/logging.md

 The `SingleStoreConnectorLogManager.Provider` property may only be set once, and must be set before any other SingleStoreConnector library methods are called.

-Debug-level logging is useful for diagnosing problems with SingleStoreConnector itself; it is recommend that applications limit SingleStoreConnector logging to Info or higher.
+Debug-level logging is useful for diagnosing problems with SingleStoreConnector itself; it is recommended that applications limit SingleStoreConnector logging to Info or higher.

 ### Existing Logging Providers